 Serious writers write every day.
 They make it a priority and force it in to their day.

 The general rule for professionals is 2000 words a day, every day.
 You might feel that is not possible because you have work, a family and commitments and so forth.
 Fair enough, but how are you addressing this issue?
 For many writers I meet, the answer is a writers’ retreat every year.
 A plan to build a conservatory where they can tuck themselves away and go to the story world.
 Then there is the grand plan… a year out.
 Imagine that.
-A whole year to write the novel.
+A whole year to write The Novel That Will Change Everything.

 All writers have fine imaginations, and I hate to burst the bubble, but not only do these things rarely actually come around, but the fact is that when you have all day to write there is a limit on the amount of artistic energy a person can productively deliver in a single day.
 People take a year out and quickly get disappointed with how slowly their work moves forwards.
 That is why a professional writer’s expectation is only for 2000 words in a day.
 I have managed 10,000 in a single day when I was wild and young, and most authors will tell you they can write much more than 2000 in a day, but they will have other days when they go backwards.
 An average of 2000 words a day is a good, professional hit rate.